Code Tips14 min read

 SendGrid: the enterprise workhorse

-SendGrid (now Twilio SendGrid) has been the default choice for a decade.
-It handles both transactional and marketing email, offers a visual template editor, and has the most mature deliverability infrastructure of the three.
+SendGrid (now Twilio SendGrid) has been the default recommendation for a decade.
+It handles both transactional and marketing email, offers a visual template editor, and has the most battle-tested deliverability infrastructure of the four.

 lib/email/send-with-sendgrid.ts